40 day Kriyas: the ups and ups

 1000 Days: Practice every day for 1000 days straight.
 This will allow you to master the new habit of consciousness that the Kriya or mantra has promised.
 No matter what the challenge, you can call on this new habit to serve you.

 So next time you do a class, and the Kriya speaks to you, talk with your teacher about integrating it into your Sadhana (morning practice) so you can start your own 40 day Kriya!
 Or, if you want, 1000 days!
 And soon, with any luck, like me you will feel the inner change your commitment has gifted you.

 Pip Atherstone-Reid is the co-founder and co-owner of Kundalini House and has been an Acupuncture and TCM practitioner for over 15 years.
-She is available for Acupuncture & TCM appointments on Mondays and Wednesdays.
+And is a Kundalini Yoga Teacher.